AnkaFayiz/SimpleCRUD_golang/README.md

 # SimpleCRUD_golang
 Learn to create simple CRUD with golang

+- GET ALL BOOKS
+- GET BOOK BASED ON ID
+- CREATE A NEW BOOK DB
+- EDIT/UPDATE BOOK BASED ON ID
+- DELETE BASED ON ID

 Testing with POSTMAN